rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 ## Copy a jar after build

+!!! warning

+    Instead of doing this you can directly run a paper server with your plugin in it.
+    Take a look at the [server run section](#run-server-with-your-jar)

 To copy our jar into our server we can simply create our own task.

 Take a look at the code.
 Explanations are shown when you hover over the plus for each line